aws-samples/aws-modernization-with-baffle/content/4.ModuleFour/rle_verifyInstall.md

 -   Database Proxies -> Databases -> PostgreSQL This is the database that will contain the protected data

--   Database Proxies -> Data Protection ->rle-ssn-ccn-dpp.
+-   Database Proxies -> Data Protection -> rle-ssn-ccn-dpp.
 This is the policy for encrypting ssn and ccn using traditional AES deterministic encryption.

 -   Database Proxies -> Data Sources-> ccn_rle_ds and ssn_rle_ds.
 This is the location of the social security numbers (ssn) and credit card numbers (ccn) to be protected.
 This includes the database, schema, table, column, and datatype of each.

--   Database Proxy -> Clusters -> proxy-rle.
+-   Database Proxies -> Clusters -> proxy-rle.
 This is where Baffle Shield is configured and programmed.

 ![Capture-BMBreakdown](../images/image4_BM_Breakdown.png)
 Figure 3.
 Baffle Manager Left Navigation